Child and Adolescent Counseling Graduate Programs – MS in Clinical Mental Health Counseling

 Loading Form

-Compassionate and ethical care is at the heart of a career in clinical mental health counseling.
+Compassionate and ethical care is at the heart of a career in counseling those with childhood and adolescence disorders.
+When you work to become a child counselor with a focus in childhood and adolescent disorders at GCU, you will be encouraged to embrace traits such as empathy and servant leadership.
 GCU is a private Christian university with a focus on integrating spirituality, Christian ethics and the Christian worldview directly into the curriculum.
-You will have the opportunity to think critically, explore diverse perspectives and develop your counseling skills as you progress through the program.
+You will have the opportunity to think critically, explore diverse perspectives and develop child and adolescent counseling skills as you progress through the program.

 • The structure and dynamics of the family, including methods of family intervention and counseling